mosip/documentation/docs/MOSIP-ID-Object-Definition.md

-ID definition is the key to use MOSIP.
-ID definition describes the attributes a country or entity will capture from an Individual.
-Since, MOSIP is a generic identity platform, the attributes of an ID cannot be predefined by MOSIP.
-One country may capture 5 attributes and another 10 attributes.
-So, to accommodate this flexibility MOSIP provides a feature where a country defines an ID object definition schema.
+ID Object describes attributes that a country or entity will capture from an Individual.
+Since MOSIP is a generic identity platform the attributes of an ID cannot be predefined by MOSIP.
+One country may capture, say, 5 attributes and another 10.
+So to accommodate this flexibility MOSIP provides a feature to define ID Object.
 This will be the first step in using MOSIP.
-Once an ID object schema is defined, all applications built on top of MOSIP platform to capture data must conform to the ID object schema.
+Once an ID Object is defined all applications built on top of MOSIP platform must conform to the same.

 # ID Object Definition